Bouke/SRP/README.md

 * Python: ❌ [srp][2] is not compatible; it doesn't correctly calculate `k`.
 * Python: ✅ [srptools][3] is compatible.

+## Development

+### Testing

+This project includes unit tests.
+A few compiler flags are required to run the tests swiftly:

+    swift test -c release -Xswiftc -enable-testing

 ## References

 * [RFC 2945 - The SRP Authentication and Key Exchange System][0]